How to protect yourself from online scams

 - Your email server shows you an alert message that warns you they can’t verify the sender.

-Familiarize yourself with the following types of phishing scams:
+Familiarize yourself with the following types of scams:

 - Emails